 Many people panicked and sold all their stock investments.
 Many who had their retirement planned during that time chose to delay it.
 What about those who stayed the course?
 What about those who invested more?

 The bull market run

-Those who stayed the course, rebalanced, or invested more cash during those crazy times have enjoyed one of the greatest bull-market runs in history.
+Those who stayed the course, rebalanced, or invested more cash during those crazy times have enjoyed one of the longest bull-markets in history.

 The volatility we experienced in Q4 of 2018, especially in December 2018, pales in comparison to the last few months of 2008.

 I’ve used the following chart in another article on volatility.
 I use it again because it’s a great reminder of how bad things were during that time and offers some perspective on what we just experienced.